ssjshields/archetype/.github/README.md

 > Modify hex values to personalize your theme

-> [Color Guide](https://github.com/ssjshields/archetype/blob/alpha/themes/archetype/CHOOSE_YOUR_COLORS_GUIDE.png?raw=true), showcases the defined areas of the interface
+> [Color Guide](https://github.com/ssjshields/archetype/blob/main/themes/archetype/CHOOSE_YOUR_COLORS_GUIDE.png), showcases the defined areas of the interface

-&nbsp;

 `CHOOSE_YOUR_LOOK.xml`